bobbingwide/oik-fields/readme.md

 1. oik-fields displaying custom fields for a custom post type (CPT) called Premium plugins

 ## Upgrade Notice
+# 1.32
+Required for officialcaravan.co.uk

+# 1.31
+Required for OLC

 # 1.30
 Required if you need the new [bw_related] shortcode